Children First Guidance and Legislation

 The policy intent is that the legislation will operate side-by-side with the existing non-statutory obligations provided for in Children First: National Guidance for the Protection and Welfare of Children (2017).

-The Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act, 2012 and the National Vetting Bureau (Children and Vulnerable Persons) Act, 2012 are additional key pieces of complementary legislation designed to improve child safety and protection.
+The Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act, 2012 and the National Vetting Bureau (Children and Vulnerable Persons) Acts, 2012 - 2016 are additional key pieces of complementary legislation designed to improve child safety and protection.

-The full text of the Children First Act 2015 is avilable here.
+The full text of the Children First Act 2015 is available here.